The Bulleteers: Plot

 The Bulleteers take aim at the treasury building, but Superman lands in front of them and knocks the rocket car off course.
 As they struggle to regain control, he leaps in the air and lands on its nose.
 The Bulleteers shake him off with wild maneuvers.
 Superman lunges to keep them from the treasury, only to arrive too late.
 Rubble from the explosion buries him.

 Lois Lane climbs over the rubble to see the Bulleteers loading money into their car.
 She sneaks into its cockpit and tries to smash the controls with a wrench, but the Bulleteers return, taking off with her.
 Superman emerges from the rubble and chases after the car, grasping it by one of its retractable wings, and then by its tail fins to throw it off course.
 He crawls to the cockpit, rips it open, and pulls Lois and the three Bulleteers out.
-The car crashes to the ground.
+The car crashes to the ground, destroying it once and for all.

 Reading the newspaper on the next day, Clark congratulates Lois on her scoop on the Bulleteers story.
 Lois replies, "It was easy, thanks to Superman."